English

 Impact

-- Have consistently positive attitudes to reading
+demonstrate positive attitudes towards reading

-- lesson observations and feedback
+lesson observations

-- learning walks and pupil voice conversations
+learning walks and pupil voice

-- termly data analysis
+termly data analysis

 Intent